 For full access, ASIL members should sign in using the "Sign in for Online Access" button above, then, upon returning to this page, click on the "Access My Journal" button.

 Become a Member and Save

 A subscription to the Journal consists of four issues over the course of 12 months from the time of payment (with the annual index being part of the October issue).
 As a part of their benefits, unless they opt for a discounted dues rate that conveys electronic only access, ASIL members receive four print issues of the Journal, starting with the issue published in the first full month following dues receipt.
 All ASIL members have online access to the full archive of the Journal online.

 Non-members may join the Society or purchase a subscription through Cambridge University Press.
 To purchase a non-member subscription please follow the instructions here.

 AJIL Unbound supplements AJIL’s print edition by publishing short, original essays of international legal scholarship on this website.
 Featuring timely essays written in a readable style accessible to policymakers, practitioners, and students, AJIL Unbound seeks to broaden and diversify the scholarly exchanges begun in the pages of AJIL and to introduce new ones online.
 All AJIL Unbound content is freely available for all to read immediately on publication.

 "Nobody working in international law can do so without the American Journal of International Law."

 Professor Jochen Abraham Frowein, former Director, Max Planck Institute for Comparative Public Law and International Law

+AJIL has a high 5-year impact factor of 1.940.
 The Journal ranks as the most-cited international law journal on Google Scholar.
-It is also considered by the nonprofit, scholarly periodical resource JSTOR to be “the premier English-language scholarly journal in its field."
+The nonprofit, scholarly periodical resource JSTOR considers AJIL to be “the premier English-language scholarly journal in its field."